raienko/app/fastlane/index.md

 ## General schema
 - fastlane scripts for [Android](./Android) and [iOS](./iOS) written by devs and stays in repository
-- CI/CD service should setup environment and trigger necessary scripts
+- CI/CD service should set up environment and trigger necessary scripts

 Such implementation allows us to be pretty much independent - developers